open/close all folders

 - Edward Norton previously played the Narrator of Fight Club, and if you know the ending of that film...

 - Thanks to a brief shot of one of Ross' soldiers sitting with a long item attached to his back (he was really leaning against the vehicle's business-sized antenna), fans immediately assumed it was an Easter Egg, of Hawkeye's Early-Bird Cameo.
-Amusingly, Hawkeye (Jeremy Renner) and this version of Bruce Banner (Edward Norton) do appear together in The Bourne Legacy.
+Amusingly, the guy who did end up being Hawkeye (Jeremy Renner) and this version of Bruce Banner (Edward Norton) do appear together in The Bourne Legacy.

 - William Hurt mentioned he based his portrayal of General Ross off of Captain Ahab.
-3 years later and guess who plays him.
+Three years later and guess who plays him.

 - The last time we see Bruce, he's in hiding again, and his new daily regime involves drinking a bright red tea.
-In more recent times, the Roselle is discovered to have the ability to lower blood pressure, when made into tea.
+The Roselle is discovered to have the ability to lower blood pressure, when made into tea.
 It is bright red.
-This leads to Fridge Brilliance: Remember all the times we see green drinks?
+Remember all the times we see green drinks?
 This is a literal case of "red means stop, green means go".

 - Memetic Mutation: A gif of Banner closing his laptop has picked up steam in certain parts of the internet.